-This course builds on the information learned in California Law Module II.
+This course builds on the information learned in California Law Sessions 3 & 4.
 The material incorporates real-life examples and hands-on activities to help you learn how to analyze and use reserve funding plans; budget for conversions and new construction; and utilize the budget and reserve study to help the board make fiscally responsible financial decisions.

 - Know how the boards assessment powers impact budgeting